werktag/m0-lorawan-ttn/Readme.md

 To adjust the TTN Credentials in the Sketch:

    * In the [TTN Console](https://console.thethingsnetwork.org/), create an application.
    * Add a device to the application.
-Give it a Device ID of you choice, click the "Generate" button for Device EUI, leave App Key empty and press "Register"
+Give it a Device ID of you choice, click the "Generate" button for Device EUI, leave App Key empty and press "Register".
    * In the device Overview, copy the Application EUI to the APPEUI variable in the Sketch in the C-Style lsb format.
    * In the device Overview, copy the Device EUI to the DEVEUI variable in the Sketch in the C-Style lsb format.
    * In the device Overview, copy the App Key to the APPKEY variable in the Sketch in the C-Style msb format.